mostafab/neg5-web/README.md

 4. Install [Docker](https://www.docker.com/).
 You'll need it to run your database.
 5. Setup your development database with `./neg5.db/bin/bootstrap_local_db.sh`.
 This script will create a locally running Docker container with a Postgres database running on port 9999.
 The service is configured to connect to this database in the dev environment.
+It will also run all the required flyway database migrations in `neg5.db/src/main/resources/migrations`.
 6. Set the required environment variables listed under the "Environment Variables For Local Development" section.
 7. Do a one-time install of all required libraries with `mvn clean install`.
 8. Start the Service!
 Read the "Running the Service" section for instructions on how to do so.